BlinkDL/RWKV-LM/README.md

 All of the trained models will be open-source.
 Inference is very fast (only matrix-vector multiplications, no matrix-matrix multiplications) even on CPUs, and I believe you can run a 1B params RWKV-v2-RNN with reasonable speed on your phone.

+### Quick start

 See the release for a 27M params model on enwik8 with 0.72 BPC(dev).
+Run run.py in https://github.com/BlinkDL/RWKV-LM/tree/main/RWKV-v2-RNN :)

 ## How it works